The 9 Best Flower Delivery Services, Tested and Reviewed

-Bouqs sources its flowers and plants from eco-friendly sustainable farms and offers same-day delivery and next-day delivery if needed.
-This flower delivery service offers seasonal arrangements of fresh blooms like the Tropical Love, as well as more traditional bouquets like the Angels, which feature dozens of light pink roses.
+Bouqs sources its flowers and plants from eco-friendly sustainable farms and offers same-day and next-day delivery if needed.
+This service also offers seasonal arrangements of fresh blooms like the Tropical Love arrangement, as well as more traditional bouquets like the Angels, which feature dozens of light pink roses.

-Beyond the classic picks, Bouqs also sells succulents, cacti, plants and potted flowers like this orchid ($59).
-The aforementioned and cleverly assembled Wild About U has both freshly cut flowers and succulents that can be potted or planted in the ground.
-You can also nab a pairing of flowers and chocolate so Mom has something to nosh on while she enjoys her fragrant bouquet.
+Beyond the classic picks, Bouqs also sells succulents, cacti, plants and potted flowers like this orchid.
+The cleverly assembled Wild About U is a unique arrangement that has both freshly cut flowers and succulent plants that can be potted or planted.

-Insider tip: In an admittedly unscientific experiment, we found that Bouqs' flowers last a lot longer if you don'tuse the vase that comes with them, made from powder-coated metal.
-In the Bouqs' vase, flowers lasted about three days before they started to wilt versus about a week in a glass vase.
+Insider tip: In an admittedly unscientific experiment, we found that Bouqs' flowers last a lot longer if you don'tuse the vase that comes with them, which is made from powder-coated metal.
+In the Bouqs' vase, flowers lasted about three days before they started to wilt -- versus about a week in a glass vase.

-Bouqs also offers flower subscriptions, starting at $36 per month, to have fresh flowers delivered to Mom's door on the regular.
+Bouqs also offers fresh flower subscriptions, starting at $44 per month, to have fresh flowers delivered to your door regularly.
 It's the thoughtful floral gift that keeps on giving and you'll save roughly 30% off over a one-time purchase price.

-You're probably not going to find cheap flowers on or around Mother's Day (unless you grow them yourself), so it may be a fool's errand to even try.
-That said, 1-800-Flowers has some decent deals on bouquets if you're trying not to spend a fortune.
-We found bouquets from this popular flower delivery service starting at just $30 including a dozen purple roses and assorted tulip arrangements.
+Truth be told, you're probably not going to find rock-bottom flowers online on or around a major flower-giving holiday such as Valentine's Day or Mother's Day (unless you grow them yourself), so it may be a fool's errand to try.
+That said, 1-800-Flowers has solid deals on flowers if you're trying not to spend a fortune.
+We found flower bouquets on sale from this popular delivery service, including two dozen roses starting at around $40.

-Insider tip: Check the sale section before you decide on a full-priced bouquet.
+Insider tip: Check the sale section before you decide on a full-price bouquet.

-If you think a single bouquet of flowers on Mother's Day is old hat, how about a monthly delivery of fresh flowers or flower arrangements?
-Flower subscription services are becoming increasingly popular, ensuring delivery of beautiful blooms month after month, and that's what sets BloomsyBox apart from the others.
-You can order delivery subscriptions of hand-tied bouquets from sustainable farms for Mom on a weekly, biweekly or monthly basis.
+If you think a single bouquet of flowers isn't enough, how about a monthly delivery of fresh flowers or arrangements?
+Flower subscription services are becoming increasingly popular, ensuring delivery of beautiful blooms month after month, and that's what sets BloomsyBox apart.
+You can order a flower subscription service of hand-tied bouquets from sustainable farms to be delivered on a weekly, biweekly or monthly basis.

-What we liked and didn't like: BloomsyBox flowers are high quality.
-When they arrived they seemed a little sad but perked up in a vase of water and stayed perky for nearly a week.
+What we liked and didn't like: BloomsyBox flowers are high-quality.
+When mine arrived they seemed a little sad, but perked up in a vase of water and stayed perky for nearly a week.
 On the downside, I'll say it was one of my least favorite ordering experiences of the bunch.
-Things like adding a note were not intuitive, and when I went to track my orders, there was almost no information available.
+Things like adding a note were not very intuitive, and when I tried to track my order, there was almost no information available.
 I had to start a chat with the chatbot to get any sort of update.

 Insider tip: Use our exclusive discount code FLOWERPOWER12 at checkout for 12% off your order.

-In addition to the great subscription service mentioned above, BloomsyBox offers some seriously cool tropical flower arrangements.
-I had one sent to my mom and she loved it calling it "very sci-fi" and "like nothing she'd ever been sent before" (see photo).
+In addition to the great subscription service mentioned above, BloomsyBox offers some seriously cool tropical flower bouquet options.
+I had one sent to my mom this past Mother's Day and she loved it, calling it "very sci-fi" and "like nothing she'd ever been sent before" (see photo).
 BloomsyBox has about six tropical bouquets using flowers sourced from Rainforest Alliance Certified farms and they start at around $50.

-In case Mom "isn't like other moms, she's a cool mom" who digs modern flower arrangements with unique blooms and contemporary colors, our flower delivery service pick is UrbanStems.
+If you're looking for a modern arrangement with unique blooms and contemporary colors, our flower delivery service of choice is UrbanStems.
 This online florist works with sustainable farms to offer a wide selection of chic floral arrangements and potted plants.

-Insider tip: UrbanStems has solid add-ons like Belgian Neuhaus chocolate truffles and fancy Sugarfina candies.
-I added both and enjoyed them thoroughly -- Mom will too.
+Insider tip: UrbanStems has some solid add-ons like Belgian Neuhaus chocolate truffles and fancy Sugarfina candies.
+I added both and enjoyed them while staring at my flowers.

 Bouquets start at $45 for a 10-stem bunch of Royal roses, with most other arrangements hovering in the $60 to $80 range.
 Some are so delicate that they require hand delivery, while others are shipped through more traditional methods.
-Delivery date options are listed for each bouquet but note that some flowers may need to be ordered closer to Mother's Day.
+Delivery date options are listed for each bouquet.

 It's always nice to support local businesses when you can, and Floom pulls from a network of independent florists in a few major US cities to fulfill orders.
-You can currently order Floom flowers from local businesses in New York City, Boston, Chicago, San Francisco, Los Angeles and San Diego, and a talented local florist will put together your arrangement to have it delivered when you need.
+You can currently order Floom flowers from local businesses in New York City, Boston, Chicago, San Francisco, Los Angeles, San Diego and a few other major US cities.
+A talented local florist will put together your arrangement to have it delivered when you need it.

 Because it's somewhat location-based, your flower options will depend on where you're having the bouquet delivered.
 Floom also has same-day delivery options if you lost track of Mother's Day, Easter or Valentine's Day and can't get to the flower shop in time.